denys-tyshetskyy/data-reconciliation/README.md

-# This is data masking project
+# S3 data masking in AWS using DataBrew and Step Function

 The goal of the project is to provision AWS Infra that would allow to read files from S3 bucket and analyze it with AWS DataBrew.
 If sensitive has been found in the file, it would be masked using DataBrew masking recipe.